 With Marketing Cloud, the process is automated with predefined workflows that simplify the entire process.
 Data is exported from the DES mainframe and uploaded into Salesforce.
 Content approvals are seamless and can be reviewed by management and executed by system administrators.
 Messages and notifications are scheduled and/or sent on demand without running into time-consuming roadblocks.

 Headquartered in Phoenix, Arizona, Banner Health is one of the largest nonprofit health care systems in the United States.
-The system owns 30 acute-care hospitals including three academic medical centers and other related health entities.
-Banner Health operates in six states: Arizona, California, Colorado, Nebraska, Nevada, and Wyoming.
+Banner operates 30 hospitals, including three academic medical centers and related health entities across six states.
+Its wide portfolio of services includes insurance, ambulatory, acute, post-acute, pharmacy, lab, and telehealth.